Bereavement & Grief Support Services

 Project HOPE (Healing Ourselves through Personal Expression)

 Project HOPE uses art therapy to guide children who’ve suffered the loss of a loved one through techniques to express their grief in healthy and creative ways.
-Hospice & Community Care staff partner with local artists for workshops designed for children 5-18.
+Periodically, Hospice & Community Care staff partner with local artists for workshops designed for children 5-18.
 Project HOPE is offered free of charge to any child that has experienced a significant loss.

 The Garden of Hope, Children’s Book